Blipz/Lignage/README.md

 - **class**: DOM class used for styling
 - **url**: link to an external resource
 - **image**: link to an external image
+- **align**: how a descendent node is aligned in regard to its children, can be "left", "center" or "right" (default: the `align` option)
 - **levelSkips**: number of levels (i.e. generations) to skip for a descendent node (default: 0)
 - **placeLeft**: whether or not to place a non-descendent node to the left of their spouse (default: false)
 - **virtual**: whether or not to consider this node as virtual, hiding it with all of its links (default: false)